About us

 My first degree involved 3D design, wood, metals and plastics.
 I’ve always loved making things.
 If you sew, working with wood is the same principle, cutting up materials and putting them together.

 My second degree was in furniture making and design after which I taught woodwork to women.
 I then learnt carpentry and joinery, which set me up to jump straight into a building apprenticeship when I arrived in New Zealand 19 years ago.
 For 10 years I was an eco builder, building from natural materials, rammed earth and mud brick.
-For the last 4 years I have project managed more conventional residential building projects.
+Before returning to England in 2023 I project managed more conventional residential building projects.

-I recently taught on a tiny house course.
-I am passionate about supporting women to be confident with power tools, to do jobs around their homes, make things from wood, or enter the building industry, if that desire is there.
+I am passionate about supporting women to be confident with power tools, to do jobs around their homes, make things from wood, or enter the building industry, if the desire is there.
+Whilst no longer instructing in person, I remain a WomenzShed trustee and advisor.

 Read more